JohanKovamees/JohanKovamees/README.md

 # Hello, I'm Johan 👋

-I'm a Software/Systems Engineer based in Stockholm.
-I'm passionate about traveling & technology and enjoy working on interesting tech-stacks.
+I'm a Software/Systems Engineer based in Stockholm and a tech enthusiast.
+I'm passionate about traveling & technology.
 ## 🔧 Technologies & Tools

 Here are some of the technologies and tools I work with: